Aluminium Technology Centre

 With the 5-axis friction stir welding (FSW) machine, large (1 m × 2 m), thick (up to 75 mm) plates can be welded quickly, in one pass, without fusion or filler metal.
 This process can also be used to weld alloys and metals that cannot be welded by conventional fusion processes.

-NRC ATC has developed expertise in the field of adhesive joining in terms of bonded joint design, surface preparation techniques, mechanical strength testing and environmental sustainability.
+The NRC has developed expertise in the field of adhesive joining in terms of bonded joint design, surface preparation techniques, mechanical strength testing and environmental sustainability.
 Innovative technologies are available for aluminium or polymer surfaces: automated atmospheric plasma, automated flame treatment, sol-gel, silanization and electrodeposition.
 Several technologies are available for characterizing the adhesion controlling properties of the surfaces: using wettability to determine surface energy, infrared spectroscopy, electrochemical measurement and scanning electron microscopy (SEM).
-NRC ATC also uses techniques such as differential scanning calorimetry (DSC) to study polymerization and degradation of the adhesives and dynamic mechanical analysis (DMA) to determine the bulk properties of adhesive materials.
+We also use techniques such as differential scanning calorimetry (DSC) to study polymerization and degradation of the adhesives and dynamic mechanical analysis (DMA) to determine the bulk properties of adhesive materials.

 Programmable environmental enclosures are used to reproduce salt spray or cyclic immersions at controlled temperatures and humidity so as to subject bonded joints to the standardized tests used in the automotive industry.
 We also have a variety of mechanical testing equipment for static, tension, flexion and torsion testing, as well as fatigue, impact and creep mode testing in compliance with ASTM standards.
 A thermal shock chamber is used to conduct tests in cyclical temperatures varying between -75 °C and +200 °C.

 Predicting the strength and durability of structures assembled with adhesives uses a combination of finite element modeling and fracture testing together with the results of mechanical and environmental tests.
-NRC ATC has developed an integrated approach incorporating an analysis of all geometric, mechanical and environmental factors in a database of adhesive materials and surface preparations to predict the in-service durability of bonded joints.
+We have developed an integrated approach incorporating an analysis of all geometric, mechanical and environmental factors in a database of adhesive materials and surface preparations to predict the in-service durability of bonded joints.

 To meet industry demand, equipments and expertise in the fields of electrochemistry, surface characterization and environmental testing are also used to study and control aluminium corrosion and improve the durability of vehicles and other aluminium structures.